miku/httpgetaway/Proxy.md

 ([x/proxyerr.go](x/proxyerr.go)).

-The implementation looks up the proxy from environment variables only once (since it seems this lookup can be expensive on Windows ("This mitigates expensive lookups on some platforms (e.g. Windows)").
+The implementation looks up the proxy from environment variables only once (since it seems this lookup can be expensive on Windows (*This mitigates expensive lookups on some platforms (e.g. Windows)*).

 Here, the standard library code branches out to: